Constitution Cafés are knowledge-based discussions about the Constitution, each of which addresses a specific constitutional issue.

 Accessibility – Constitution Cafés are free and open to the public.

-We invite you to get involved and organize a Constitution Café in your community.
-We’ll provide you with guidance, support and a big stack of Constitutions.
 Image above: "The Constitutional Limits on the Police Use of Force", Constitution Café led by Alphonse Gerhardstein, Founder and President, The Prison Reform Advocacy Center, at the Contemporary Dance Theatre, Cincinnati Ohio.